PrismStarlight/PrismStarlight/README.md

 ## About
 - 💻  My future dream is White hacker & AI Developer.
-- 🌱  I'm currently learning  Pwnable & Webhacking & Forensic & Deep Learning
+- 🌱  I'm currently learning  Pwnable & Reversing & Forensic & Deep Learning
 - 🔭  I'm always interested in new security issues and new programming language for development.
 - 🐼  I like creative and new development elements.
 - ✉️  I don’t want not be irresponsible for development.